Cloud-Native-Aalborg/Meetup-2/README.md

 kubectl delete pod -n kube-system $(kubectl -n kube-system get pods -l "app=traefik,release=traefik" -o jsonpath="{.items[0].metadata.name}")
 ~~~

-## Closing remarks
-K3s is not HA ready yet - but it makes a great little tool for testing kubernetes (and it runs a raspberry pi).
-K3s has an open port for the api by default, please check if running anything in the public cloud.

 ## Links
 Below you find links to the things we've used in this demo: